bioinformaticsdotca/AWS_stuff/AWS_IDE23_module4.md

 ## Sorting

 The `sort` command rearranges the lines in a file in order.
 There are different methods of sorting - lexigraphically (a-z1-9) or numerically.
 The default sort type is lexigraphically, where numbers are treated one character at a time.
-Given a hypothetical file "numbers.txt" that looks like:
+Given a the file "numbers.txt" that looks like:

 ```bash
 cd ../sorting